prankshaw/Election-Analytica/wrangling/steps to wrangle data.md

 - Now, save your finished script as convert-pdf.py in the same directory as the PDF document you want to convert.

 ## Step 3
-Open your command line/terminal and change your directory (e.g. cd C:/Users/pranjal) to the folder you saved your convert-pdf.py script and PDF in, then run the following command:
+Open your command line/terminal and change your directory (e.g.<strong> cd C:/Users/pranjal</strong>) to the folder you saved your convert-pdf.py script and PDF in, then run the following command:
 <br>
 <strong>python convert-pdf.py</strong>
 <br>